 So, it’s happened.
 You’re driving, and that familiar buzz occurs right as you approach a stop sign.
 You look down, and you look up to flashing lights in your rearview mirror.
-No one condones dangerous driving behavior and breaks the law, but what do you do once you are issued a citation for a moving violation in Arizona?
+No one condones dangerous driving behavior and breaking the law, but what do you do once you are issued a citation for a moving violation in Arizona?

 Is a defensive driving course your best option?